 The Public Safety Office is a service designed for the safety and protection of the college community.
-Some of the specific responsibilities of the office include traffic control, patrolling parking lots, a walk and talk program of building security, emergency first aid, a lost and found, and other assistance as required.
+Some of the specific responsibilities of the office include traffic control, patrolling parking lots, building security, emergency first aid, a lost and found, and other emergency assistance as required.

-Members of the Public Safety Office shall be conservators of the peace and as such have all powers possessed by policemen in cities and sheriffs in counties, including the power to make arrests on view or warrants of violations of state statutes or ordinances of the municipality or county in which the community college is located.
+Harper College Public Safety Officers shall be conservators of the peace and as such have all powers possessed by policemen in cities and sheriffs in counties, including the power to make arrests on view or warrants of violations of state statutes or ordinances of the municipality or county in which the community college is located.
 This authority has been granted by the Illinois Revised Statutes and affirmed by the Harper College Board of Trustees.